TedHusted/awake/awake.md/awake.md

 “Mitchell, social media is under the FBI’s purview.
 What do you think of the Pulse update?

-“I think Pulse will consider this — breakthrough — a competitive advantage, and they will not be eager to share their intellectual property.
+“I think Pulse will see this — breakthrough — as a competitive advantage, and they will not be eager to share their intellectual property.
 It could cement their position as the dominant social platform.”

 “Harper, does your family’s relationship with Pulse give you any special insights?”